threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 * Once the conversion is done, the FList is available as a public link on the ThreeFold Hub.
 * To get the FList URL, go to the [TF Hub main page](https://hub.grid.tf/), scroll down to your 3Bot ID and click on it.
 * Under `Name`, you will see all your available FLists.
 * Right-click on the FList you want and select `Copy Clean Link`.
-This URL will be used when deploying on the ThreeFold Playground.
+This URL will be used when deploying on the ThreeFold Dashboard.
 We show below the template and an example of what the FList URL looks like.
   * Template:
     * ```
       https://hub.grid.tf/<3BOT_name.3bot>/<docker_username>-<docker_image_name>-<tagname>.flist